Mehta30/MovieDB/README.md

 ✅ Search for any movie using the OMDb API
 ✅ View movie posters, year, and basic details
 ✅ Full DOM manipulation using vanilla JS
 ✅ Implemented with Promises, async/await, and error handling
-✅ Organized using OOP (classes + prototypes)
 ✅ Encapsulated logic using IIFE

 ---